ananya183/ananya183/README.md

 ![Ananya's Avatar](https://avatars.githubusercontent.com/u/107414694?v=4)

-I'm a passionate student majoring in EECS with a minor in Data Science at the Indian Institute of Science Education and Research, Bhopal.
-Currently, I'm working in the MOON Lab under the guidance of Professor Sujit PB.
+I'm a passionate student with a majoring in EECS (Electrical Engineering and Computer Science) and a minor in Data Science Engineering at the Indian Institute of Science Education and Research, Bhopal.
+Currently, I'm working in The Multi-rObot autONomy (MOON) lab at IISER Bhopal under the guidance of Professor Sujit PB.

 ### Research and Work